Did You Know? Most Australian Jurisdictions Don’t Prohibit Anti-LGBTI Vilification

 Vilification against members of the lesbian, gay, bisexual, transgender and intersex community can be incredibly damaging, especially for younger and/or vulnerable individuals.
 This was demonstrated, painfully and unequivocally, by the harm caused by the Turnbull Liberal/National Government’s wasteful and unnecessary same-sex marriage postal survey in 2017.

-However, it is disturbing to realise that, in 2020, fewer than one million Australians – out of a population of more than 25 million – live in jurisdictions that prohibit vilification against all parts of the LGBTI community: Tasmania and the ACT.
+However, it is disturbing to realise that, in 2023, just over one million Australians – out of a population of more than 26 million – live in jurisdictions that prohibit vilification against all parts of the LGBTI community: Tasmania, the ACT and Northern Territory.

-As we have seen, another two states – Queensland and NSW – offer only partial coverage, while the Commonwealth, Victoria, Western Australia, South Australia and Northern Territory offer no legal protection at all.
+As we have seen, another two states – Queensland and NSW – offer only partial coverage, while the Commonwealth, Victoria, Western Australia and South Australia offer no legal protection at all.

 Well.
 That.
 Is.
 Simply.
 Not.
 Good.
 Enough.

 Anti-discrimination protections are essential to the full participation of lesbian, gay, bisexual, transgender and intersex people in Australian life.
 And we have allowed them to atrophy for far too long.
-So, as well as fighting against a Religious Discrimination Bill that undermines those rights we already have, we need to fight even harder to make sure LGBTI anti-discrimination and anti-vilification laws are made much, much better.
+We need to fight even harder to make sure LGBTI anti-discrimination and anti-vilification laws are made much, much better.

 [This article is part of a series.
 Find other ‘Did You Know?’ posts here.]